Pagan.org

 Community and Celebration

 Festivals and gatherings are important in pagan life.
-They mark the seasons, honor the gods, and bring people together to share food, song, and ritual.
+They mark the seasons, honor natural cycles, and bring people together to share food, song, and ritual.

 Celebration strengthens community and belonging.
 It turns the seasons into markers of joy and gives you traditions that connect you to others and to the earth itself.